-Anthem more than tripled their premiums in seven years, just like Medical Mutual did, who removed themselves just this year from insuring an estimated 100,000 covered lives with their PPO plans, thus eliminating the only national network plan sold to individuals in Ohio.
+Anthem more than tripled their premiums in seven years, just like Medical Mutual did, who left hanging an estimated 100,000 people covered by their PPO plans, completely exiting and extinguishing the sale of PPO’s in the individual market, thus eliminating the only national network plan sold to individuals in Ohio.
 Last year two insurers covered nearly 50% of the Ohio individual market, and now they are gone.

 Also gone this year is United Healthcare and Aetna, so just like that, our four largest insurers of the individual market are gone from the individual market, and Ohio let them, even rewarding the insurers with our state employee insurance business.
 Ohio either has no business sense, or our state really doesn’t care whether or not 300,000 Ohioans can buy insurance in the individual market.

 Four things that Ohio can do to mitigate this healthcare crisis: